trailofbits/challenge-tasks/README.md

 ```shell-script
   $ ssh -C -X -t -L 5900:127.0.0.1:5900 coder.<YOURINSTANCENAME>
 ```
+Allow the command to return you a prompt on the remote VM instance before attempting to connect with your VNC viewer.
+Sometimes Coder hangs ssh connections randomly.

 On your mac, to check that your ssh tunnel is listening on port 5900 locally, run:
 ```